uk000/goto/README.md

 1. You can pre-register a list of invocation targets and jobs at the registry instance that should be handed out to the worker instances.
 These targets/jobs are registered by labels, and the worker instances receive the matching targets+jobs for the labels they register with.
 2. The targets and jobs registered at the registry can also be marked for `auto-invocation`.
 When a worker instance receives a target/job from registry at startup that's marked for auto-invocation, it immediately invokes that target/job at startup.
 Additionally, the target/job is retained in the worker instance for later invocation via API as well.
 3. In addition to sending targets/jobs to worker instances at the time of registration, the registry instance also pushes targets/jobs to the worker instances as and when more targets/jobs get added to the registry.
 This has the added benefit of just using the registry instance as the single point of configuration, where you add targets/jobs and those get pushed to all worker instances.
 Removal of targets/jobs from the registry also gets pushed, so the targets/jobs get removed from the corresponding worker instances.
 Even targets/jobs that are pushed later can be marked for `auto-invocation`, and the worker instances that receive the target/job will invoke it immediately upon receipt.
 4. Instances can store their results into their corresponding lockers in the registry.
 A peer instance also locks its locker data once an invocation completes.
-Currently, locking preserves the data by moving it to another key named `<key>_last` when new data is reported for that key, thus it preserves last reported data as immutable once locked, while still allowing the peer to store more data for the same key in the locker.
+Locking a key in the locker results in a copy-on-write for that key's data upon next write for the key, when the old data is moved under a new key named `<key>_<counter>`.
+This ensures that a locked data is treated as immutable while still allowing client/peer to keep writing more data for the same key.

 Peer instances periodically re-register themselves with registry in case registry was restarted and lost all peers info.
 Re-registering is different from startup registration in that peers don't receive targets and jobs from registry when they remind registry about themselves, and hence no auto-invocation happens.